MathFrenchToast/tts_local/README.md

 The server continuously listens for audio chunks from the client.
 It accumulates a few seconds of audio before sending it to the ASR service for transcription.
 This segment-based approach provides a good balance between latency and transcription accuracy.

+## 🔌 Extensibility & Plugins

+The server features a modular processing pipeline.
+You can easily extend it by adding custom Python scripts to the `plugins/` directory.
+This allows for features like:
+- **Translation**: Translate transcriptions in real-time.
+- **Custom Logging**: Save transcriptions to specific files or databases.
+- **Jargon Replacement**: Automatically fix industry-specific terms.

+For detailed instructions on how to create and install plugins, see [doc/plugins.md](doc/plugins.md).

 ## Architecture Decision Record (ADR)

 1.  **ASR Engine - `faster-whisper`**: We chose `faster-whisper` as the core ASR engine.
 It is an optimized implementation of OpenAI's Whisper model, offering significant speed improvements and reduced memory usage, which are critical for achieving real-time performance on local hardware.